JacobLezberg/adventure-log/README.md

 - If you want to change the color palette, [refer to this](https://squidfunk.github.io/mkdocs-material/setup/changing-the-colors/).
 - The logo, favicons, js, and css can all be found in the `docs/assets` folder
 - MkDocs also has hundreds of plug-ins ("extensions") that I haven't played around with at all [and can be found here](https://github.com/mkdocs/mkdocs/wiki/MkDocs-Plugins).
+- Watch out for features marked "Insider."
+Apparently MkDocs Material Theme is *sponsorware* so there are some premium features we can't use.
 - There is lots of useful documentation [here](https://squidfunk.github.io/mkdocs-material/) under the `Setup` and `Getting Started` tabs.

 ## Editing
+Documentation for Markdown syntax (including some Obsidian special features) can be found [here](https://help.obsidian.md/How+to/Format+your+notes).

+### Templates
 I made a few file templates in the `docs/templates` folder corresponding to different types of pages.
 The best way to use these is to create a new (blank) note in Obsidian, then press `Ctrl+T` to open the "Insert Template" menu, and select the desired template.
 These should help keep layouts and frontmatter consistent.

 ### Frontmatter